eriksaulnier/erik-website/content/pages/about.md

     <br/>

+    I currently work as a Software Engineer at [Traackr](https://www.traackr.com/).

-    I currently work as a Senior Developer at [Troy Web Consulting](https://troyweb.com).
+    Previously I was working as a Senior Developer at [Troy Web Consulting](https://troyweb.com).
   block_title: Hey, my name is Erik
   aside_image:
     '0': "/"